Living with retinal vein occlusion

 You'll probably need regular treatment for retinal vein occlusion, with follow-up appointments over several years.
 It's a good idea to speak to your employer about your diagnosis.
 They should make reasonable adjustments for you, such as giving you time to attend appointments.

 If you develop vision problems in the affected eye, which is often the case with central retinal vein occlusion, you could still work with some adjustments.
 Employers must make reasonable adjustments to help you.
-You may need to explain the kind of things that could help, for example:
+You may need to explain the kind of things that could help, such as large print materials or products, such as keyboards and phones, or screen reader technology.

 The Access to Work scheme also gives grants to employers for equipment or services you need to work.
 Grants could pay for a support worker, transport for getting to and from work, and more.